-GENERAL PHARMACY HAZARDOUS DRUG HANDLING INSPECTION - USP STANDARDS
+GENERAL PHARMACY HAZARDOUS DRUG HANDLIN G INSPECTION - USP STANDARDS

-"Name" "DBA_Name" E-Mail Address "Email" Date Fax "Address_Line_1", Phone "PhoneDaytime" "City", "State" "Zip_Code" DEA License # "DEA_Number" WVBOP # "License_Number" Pharmacist-in-Charge "PharmacistInCharge" License # "PIC_License" THIS INSPECTION IS BASED ON WV PHARM AND THE MOST CURRENT VERSION (If inspection element is Not A pplicable, select n/a) Υ N ? n/a LIST OF HAZARDOUS DRUGS 1.
-The pharmacy maintains a list of any items handled within the current NIOSH list of antineoplastic and other HDs.
-Review. current NIOSH list 2.
-The pharmacy reviews this list at least every 12 months for additions, deletions, or other changes and documents the review.
-Verify documentation and list date of last change/review.
-3. The pharmacy has a system in place for the evaluation of new drugs (purchased, stored, handled, and/or dispensed) against the current version of the NIOSH list to determine whether or not they are considered HD.
-Check all boxes which apply: □ In the absence of information, the pharmacy treats any new drug as an HD 4.
-If the pharmacy handles any HDs not using all containment requirements of <800>, an assessment of risk was performed for each drug and dosage form, individually, to determine alternative containment strategies, if needed, and work practices for each.
-Review documentation of assessment and SOPs related to work practices/alternative containment.
-5. The assessment of risk (AoR) evaluation performed by the pharmacy's organization includes all required information, for each drug and dosage form.
-Check the boxes which are recorded in the assessment of risk.
-The AoR must, at a minimum, consider the first five items of the following: Type of HD (e.g., antineoplastic, non-antineoplastic, reproductive risk only) Dosage form Risk of exposure Packaging Manipulation Required PPE 6.
-The assessment of risk is reviewed at least every 12 months Date of Last Review: and the review is documented.
+E-Mail Address Date Phone Fax DEA License # WVBOP # Pharmacist-in-Charge License # THIS INSPECTION IS BASED ON WV PHARMA AND THE MOST CURRENT VERSION Not Applicable, select n/a) Y Ν ? n/a LIST OF HAZARDOUS DRUGS 1.
+The pharmacy maintains a list of any items handled wi the current NIOSH list of antineoplastic and other HDs.
+Verify that pharmacy has access to a copy of current N review. are included on 2.
+The pharmacy reviews this list at least every 12 months documents the review.
+Verify documentation and list d anges and 3.
+The pharmacy has a system in place for the evaluation dispensed) against the current version of the NIOSH lis □In the absence of information, the pharmacy treation st to determine if they are considered 4.
+If the pharmacy handles any HDs not using all contain was performed for each drug and dosage form, individu needed, and work practices for each.
+Review documen practices/alternative containment. ually, to determine alternative contain tation of assessment and SOPs relation nment strategies, if Ited to work 5.
+The assessment of risk (AoR) evaluation performed by information, for each drug and dosage form.
+Check the The AoR must, at a minimum, consider the first five iter Type of HD (e.g., antineoplastic, non-antineopla Dosage form Risk of exposure Packaging Manipulation Required PPE boxes which are recorded in the as ms of the following: 6.
+The assessment of risk is reviewed at least every 12 m Date of Last Review: onths and the review is documented l.
 PERSONNEL RESPONSIBLITIES 7.
-The pharmacy has a designated person(s) to oversee the hadevelopment of SOPs; overseeing compliance with standard personnel.
-Name of person(s):
+The pharmacy has a designated person(s) to oversee to development of SOPs; overseeing compliance with state personnel.
+Name of person(s): DOCUMENTATION AND STANDARD OPERATING P 8.
+SOPs are reviewed at least every 12 months by the de Date of Last Review: 9.
+SOPs are readily available to all who may need to hand housekeeping, nursing personnel, delivery personnel, e electronically, paper, or both.
+10. Transport, if required.
+(Will be n/a for most outpatient p harmacies)